Ikenga GT: History

 Gittens also promoted the car in the United States.
 The MkII appeared on the cover of the April 1969 issue of Car and Driver magazine.
 In June 1969, after a year of negotiations with an American group for the US distribution rights to the Ikenga series of vehicles, a contract was approved.
 Later that day Charles Williams died suddenly.
 This was while the car was undergoing another restyling that would result in the MkIII.
 The car was transferred to the Radford coachworks to have the work completed with the assistance of Gary Williams and Roger Nathan, among others.
 The car was complete by October 1969.
 It appeared in an episode of the BBC series Tomorrow's World, then was sent to France where it was displayed in Paris during the 1969 Paris Auto Show.
 From there the car went to Italy, where it received acclaim at the Turin Auto Show.
 In March 1970 the car appeared as the featured vehicle in the Swedish International Motor Show in Stockholm.

 Eventually the car was returned to England (from its storage in St. Paul de Paul, France to honor A.T.A.
 Carnet #10477) via Copley's Bank.
-It made an appearance on the UK children's television show Blue Peter on 20th September 1976.
+It made an appearance on the UK children's television show Blue Peter on 20 September 1976.
 Gittens returned to the United States and lost contact with the vehicle until it appeared in a for-sale ad in Road & Track magazine about 1980.
 Only one Ikenga GT was ever built.

 The car was displayed at the Manx Motor Museum for some time and then was sold at auction in 1998 and again in 2008.
 It is believed to be somewhere in the Middle East.

 Gittens would go on to use the name Ikenga again for a Catamaran (1976) and a line of gyroplanes (1985 to 1992).
 The 1988 Ikenga 530Z autogyro is part of the collection of the Smithsonian National Air and Space Museum in Washington DC.
+The Ikenga Cygnus 21-TX autogyro is at the American Helicopter Museum & Education Center in West Chester, Pennsylvania.